COVID-19 Updates – Community Roots Family & Implant Dentistry

 The Importance of Oral Health During a Pandemic

-It is very important for your overall oral health that you continue going to the dentist regularly for preventative care and routine dental cleanings (unless you have known health risks, in which we advise only coming in for dental emergencies at this time).
-Fortunately, it is possible to maintain a healthy mouth with confidence that Community Roots Family Dentistry is making every effort to keep our staff and patients safe.
+It is very important for your overall oral health that you continue going to the dentist regularly for preventative care and routine dental cleanings (unless you have known health risks, which we advise only coming in for dental emergencies at this time).
+Fortunately, it is possible to maintain a healthy mouth with confidence that Community Roots Family & Implant Dentistry is making every effort to keep our staff and patients safe.

 Alternatively, for those that choose to postpone routine dental cleanings during the current situation, dental emergencies could arise.
 You may be asking yourself what is considered a dental emergency?
 Below are just a few scenarios in which you should call a dentist for a same-day emergency visit: